boonsuen/bad-assignment/README.md

-# Getting Started
+This is a hardhat project.
+It's also a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Hardhat

-This is a hardhat project.

 ```shell
 #=====DEPLOYING=====